woob.browser.browsers

 Raises by DomainBrowser when RESTRICT_URL is set and trying to go on an url not matching BASEURL.

-class DomainBrowser(*args, **kwargs)[source]
+class DomainBrowser(baseurl=None, *args, **kwargs)[source]

 Bases: Browser